zealot128/neoformat/README.md

 ## Basic Usage

-Format the current file using its filetype
+Format the entire buffer, or visual selection of the buffer

 ```viml
 :Neoformat